swirepe/Watch/readme.md

 	    watch -f ./experiments --cmd "echo experiment done!"

+To Install:

+    sudo python setup.py install

+This installs it as `watch.py`, as to not conflict with any other commands named `watch`.

+To create a windows exe:

+    python setup.py py2exe

 Exe built with [py2exe] downloaded from [here.](http://www.lfd.uci.edu/~gohlke/pythonlibs/#py2exe)

 Watch is released under the [MIT License].